 - hot sauce

 - Preheat oven to 400F degrees.
-Peel and dice sweet potato into 1-inch cubes.
-Drizzle with olive or avocado oil and toss to cover.
+Cook quinoa according to package directions.
+Meanwhile, peel and dice the sweet potato into 1-inch cubes.
+Drizzle with 1 Tablespoon olive or avocado oil and toss to cover.
 Sprinkle with salt and pepper to taste.
 Bake approximately 20 minutes, until crisp-tender and blackened in some places.
 Remove from oven and set aside.

-- While sweet potato is roasting, heat olive or avocado oil in a large non-stick skillet over medium high heat.
-Once hot, add onion and saute until the onion begins to carmalize a little, about 5 minutes.
-Add in garlic and saute 30 seconds longer.
-Stir in water, diced tomatoes, cooked quinoa, chili powder, cumin, paprika, cayenne, coriander and season with salt and pepper to taste.
+- While the sweet potato is roasting, heat olive or avocado oil in a large non-stick skillet over medium high heat.
+Once hot, add the diced onion and sauté until the onion begins to carmalize a little, about 5 minutes.
+Add in 3 minced cloves of garlic and sauté 30 seconds longer.
+Stir in 1 cup water, 14.5 oz undrained diced tomatoes, 1 ½ cups cooked quinoa, 1 ½ teaspoons chili powder, 1 teaspoon cumin, ½ teaspoon paprika, ¼ teaspoon cayenne, ¼ teaspoon coriander and season with salt and pepper to taste.
 Bring mixture to a boil, then reduce heat, cover saucepan with lid and simmer about 15 minutes, until water has evaporated.

-- Stir in sweet potato and black beans and cook until heated through, 3-4 minutes, stirring occasionally.
+- Stir in sweet potato and 15 oz can drained and rinsed black beans. cook until heated through, 3-4 minutes, stirring occasionally.
 Squeeze lime juice over mixture.
 Serve warm over tortillas with desired toppings.

 Recipe adapted from Cooking Classy.